arthur5120/real-time-chat-app/--todo-list.md

 # useEffect Bug : Receiving double notification messages.
 [DONE]
 # Returning to the chat screen when logging out, the notification appears as if in session timeout.
 [DONE]
 # Clicking to reset room sometimes doesn't update on the other end.
 [DONE]
+# Make log changes in real time.
+[DONE]
+# Make log notes circular.
+[DONE]
+# Spam cooldown seems to be cumulative sometimes, check the array to see if it is comparing the correct messages.
+[DONE]
+# Refreshing prevents the room from staying on cooldown.
+[DONE]
+# When all users remove all their messages from the room, the room user placeholder appears next to their name.
+[DONE]
+# When log messages updates, it might not consider the filter mode, setting them always chronologically.
+[DONE]
+# On auto-logout due to duplicated sessions, the socket stops listening to events.
+[DONE?]
+# Make notifications specific to rooms the user's currently in.
+[DONE]
+# Modify notifyUserInRoom function to use the appropriate function for checking the room id.
+[DONE]
+# Maybe modify the log to firstly show a generic message and then a detailed version upon clicking on it.
 # Use state to require a page refresh to the user.
 # When resetting the rooms, the chat gets stuck on infinite reloading.
 # Make user lists update comparing uuid instead of number of users, or maybe dates.